AliAkberAakash/data_structures_with_go/README.md

 # data_structures_with_go

-This repo contains different algorithms implemented with Go This is done completely in TDD (Test Drriven Development)
+This repo contains different data structures implemented with Go This is done completely in TDD (Test Drriven Development)

 To run the test first make `test.sh` as execucatable with the following command: